open-edge-insights/eii-azure-bridge/README.md

 For more information on establishing routes in the Azure IoT Edge Runtime, see [this documentation](https://docs.microsoft.com/en-us/azure/iot-edge/module-composition#declare-routes).

-### EIS ETCD Pre-Load
+### EII ETCD Pre-Load

-The configuration for EIS is given to the EIS Azure Bridge via the `eis_config` key in the module's digital twin.
-As specified in the EIS Azure Bridge configuration section, this must be a serialized string.
-For the scripts included with the EIS Azure Bridge for generating your deployment manifest the ETCD pre-load configuration is stored at `config/eis_config.json`.
-See the EIS documentation for more information on populating this file with your desired EIS configuration.
+The configuration for EII is given to the EII Azure Bridge via the `eii_config` key in the module's digital twin.
+As specified in the EII Azure Bridge configuration section, this must be a serialized string.
+For the scripts included with the EII Azure Bridge for generating your deployment manifest the ETCD pre-load configuration is stored at `config/eii_config.json`.
+See the EII documentation for more information on populating this file with your desired EII configuration.
 The helper scripts will automatically serialize this JSON file and add it to your deployment manifest.

 ### Azure Blob Storage

-The EIS Azure Bridge enables to use of the Azure Blob Storage edge IoT service from Microsoft.
-This service can be used to save images from EIS into the blob storage.
+The EII Azure Bridge enables to use of the Azure Blob Storage edge IoT service from Microsoft.
+This service can be used to save images from EII into the blob storage.

 If you wish to have the Azure Blob Storage service save the images to your